Cropka/airport/describtion.md

       some random delays, so probability density function would be like normal, but maybe not very high, flatter one more

 <h3> WORKFLOW: </h3>
- - eventGenerator generates some events and put them in the event queque, with specified time of occuring
+<br> - eventGenerator generates some events and put them in the event queque, with specified time of occuring.
- - controller takes events from the queque, manage resources to them, signaling the resource
+<br> - controller takes events from the queque, manage resources to them, signaling the resource .
- - each event should have subevent correlated with each needed resource (ex. it needs bus to carry on passagers, we know it will last 30 minuts (with some probability also) and that bus would be unavailable during it.
+<br> - each event should have subevent correlated with each needed resource (ex. it needs bus to carry on passagers, we know it will last 30 minuts (with some probability also) and that bus would be unavailable during it.
 After that phase event signals the controller that resource is free again.
- - after each subevent is completed, event calls the controller and says its completed (does it need to though?)
+<br> - after each subevent is completed, event calls the controller and says its completed (does it need to though?)
- - event is taken of the queque
+<br> - event is taken of the queque
- - many of that events (or even at subevent level) would be scheduled concurrently.
+<br> - many of that events (or even at subevent level) would be scheduled concurrently.
 So the plane could land, passangers go to the airport main hall, then bus could go to reload some other plane and does not need to wait more.
 So concurrency should be at the subevent level!
 This would give us much more flexability.
- - and that's the end of loop I guess, goes around now.
+<br> - and that's the end of loop I guess, goes around now.